magento-pangolin/MFTF-Zephyr-Integration/README.md

 # MFTF-Zephyr-Integration

-The purpose of this project is to synchronize mftf tests meta data in a release line with corresponding Jira Zephyr records in the same release line.
+The purpose of this project is to synchronize mftf with page builder tests meta data in a release line with corresponding Jira / Zephyr records in the same release line.

 ## Installation

-* Download and install Magento B2B from a branch (git) or a version (composer)
+* Download and install Magento B2B from a git branch (**Do Not** install **composer** based B2B because it contains additional CBE extensions that will cause unnecessary side effects)
 * Add the following in _require_ section of magento B2B root composer.json
 ```
     "magento/mftf-zephyr-integration": "1.0",